signalfx/splunk-otel-collector/README.md

 ### Custom Configuration

 In addition to using the default configuration, a custom configuration can also be provided.
-This can be done via the `SPLUNK_CONFIG` environment variable as well as the `--config` command line argument.
+Use the `SPLUNK_CONFIG` environment variable or the `--config` command line argument to provide a custom configuration.

 > Command line arguments take precedence over environment variables.
 This
 > applies to `--config` and `--mem-ballast-size-mib`.